danielbodnar/awesome-stars/README.md

 - [pyllyukko/user.js](https://github.com/pyllyukko/user.js) - user.js -- Firefox configuration hardening
 - [allo-/ffprofile](https://github.com/allo-/ffprofile) - A tool to create firefox profiles with personalized defaults.
 - [Narga/user.js](https://github.com/Narga/user.js) - NARGA customized preferences to Enhance Firefox Productivity - user.js
+- [stxapps/brace-client](https://github.com/stxapps/brace-client) - Your bookmark manager with privacy at heart.
+Save links to everything and visit them later easily, anytime, on any device, with Web3 technology that empowers you to truly own your account and data.
 - [maciekmm/container-tabs-sidebar](https://github.com/maciekmm/container-tabs-sidebar) - Firefox addon aiming to utilize screen estate more efficiently by showing tabs in a sidebar grouped by privacy containers.
 Inspired by TreeStyleTab.
 - [Lissy93/awesome-privacy](https://github.com/Lissy93/awesome-privacy) - 🦄  A curated list of privacy & security-focused software and services
 - [lawndoc/foxception](https://github.com/lawndoc/foxception) - Isolated Firefox browser with pre-configured extensions.
 Customize with your own extensions as needed.